Backup Infrastructure Components

 - Veeam Backup & Replication

-An application where you can manage backup infrastructure components, perform restore from EC2 and RDS instance image-level backups and snapshots, and copy EC2 backups to secondary repositories and tapes.
+An application where you can manage backup infrastructure components, perform restore from image-level backups and snapshots, and copy EC2 backups to secondary repositories and tapes.

 - AWS Plug-in for Veeam Backup & Replication